 3. Increases the Risk of Chronic Diseases

-Research is plentiful on the direct link between added sugars and chronic diseases, particularly hypertension, diabetes, and obesity .
+Research by NIH shows the direct link between added sugars and chronic diseases, particularly hypertension, diabetes, and obesity .

-The good news is that research supports that reducing sugar intake can proportionally reduce the risk of chronic diseases; the more sugar you eliminate, the more significant reduction in risk .
+The good news is that research by the National Institute of Health supports that reducing sugar intake can proportionally reduce the risk of chronic diseases; the more sugar you eliminate, the more significant reduction in risk .